stop-max-pressure-330-250

 We demand an investigation into cases of forced MAX messenger installations

 Educational institutions across Russia force students and employees to install the state messenger MAX under the threat of expulsion, non-admission to exams, disciplinary measures, and humiliation.
 This is a violation of the right to education, the autonomy of universities, and the secrecy of correspondence.
-The human rights project «On My Terms» initiates a petition requesting the verification of the legality of these administrations’ actions.
+The human rights project «On My Terms» initiated a petition requesting the verification of the legality of these administrations’ actions.

 On November 11, the Ministry of Education and Science dispatched a letter to universities, compelling them to swiftly transition to the national messenger MAX.
 Universities are mandated to register in the application, collect data on its usage, establish official channels and chats of academic groups, and subsequently monitor the activity of students and staff.
 Universities are required to complete the transition and submit a report to the Ministry by December 19.